NurfaizahSahimi/Project1-PS4-Games-Sales-Analysis/README.md

    During data preparation, I eliminate all row with null value for Publisher column since the row will become useless once the Publisher column is null.
 This process is also      known as data cleaning.

-3. Deployment
+3. Data visualization

-   All deployment and working codes is nicely prepared in jupyter notebook.
+   Data visualization gives better idea on data representation.
+All deployment, visualization, and working codes is nicely prepared in jupyter notebook.
 I also use jupyter notebook to output chart and graph for better visualization.
 A blog post regarding    this analysis was published using [Medium](https://nurfaizahbtsahimi.medium.com/what-publisher-should-learn-from-ps4-games-sales-7eed5e38ce85 "Medium").

 ## Summary ##